 Simon concludes: “With VirtualWisdom4 we’ll be presenting information that means something to each of the users of the interface, not just the Storage team.
 It’ll help establish common dialogue and understanding about how the service infrastructure that supports the business is performing—by showing things in an intuitive, user friendly way that is relevant to any team that is responsible for performance and availability in their respective focal areas.
 The new dashboard and alerting is important.
 VirtualWisdom4’s new interface allows us to lift definitive insights up a level and present that information in a more consumable fashion to our customers.
 This is really critical and is where the value is from Virtual Instruments to Morrisons going forward.”

-Learn how VirtualWisdom can improve your IT infrastructure:
+Learn how VirtualWisdom can improve your IT infrastructure by visiting our website or: